 Webinars

 Remuseum is focused on helping museums enhance their financial sustainability and relevance and supporting more innovation in service of their missions.
-That’s why we’ll be presenting free online sessions with experts on museum practices, open to all.
+That’s why we present free online sessions with experts on museum practices, open to all.

 Museums have traditionally relied almost exclusively on charitable giving and municipal bonds to fund their expansions, renovations, and other mission-based capital projects.
 There is, however, another world of untapped (or undertapped) sources of capital and revenue that museums may want to explore.

-Join Remuseum for a webinar that explores these overlooked sources of capital and revenue for museums, including funding related to investments in environmental sustainability, creative uses of Donor-Advised Funds (DAFs), Program-related Investments, and non-traditional endowment investments.
-Stephen Reily will be joined by experts who will share examples of how museums and cultural organizations can build alternative sources into their capital stacks.
+This Remuseum webinar explores these overlooked sources of capital and revenue for museums, including funding related to investments in environmental sustainability, creative uses of Donor-Advised Funds (DAFs), and impact investing.

 Stephanie Shapiro, Managing Director, Environment & Culture Partners